Elements, parents, and categories in Sage: a primer

 Let for example \(A\) and \(B\) be two parents, and let us construct the Cartesian product \(A \times B \times B\):

-sage: A = AlgebrasWithBasis(QQ).example(); A.rename("A") # needs sage.combinat sage.modules
+sage: A = AlgebrasWithBasis(QQ).example(); A.rename('A') # needs sage.combinat sage.modules

-sage: B = HopfAlgebrasWithBasis(QQ).example(); B.rename("B") # needs sage.combinat sage.modules
+sage: B = HopfAlgebrasWithBasis(QQ).example(); B.rename('B') # needs sage.groups sage.modules

-sage: C = cartesian_product([A, B, B]); C # needs sage.combinat sage.modules
+sage: C = cartesian_product([A, B, B]); C # needs sage.combinat sage.groups sage.modules

 A (+) B (+) B